 Wadi Gaza which flows during the winter season, originating from the Hebron mountains in the east and ends at the seashore south of Gaza, has been blocked by Israel.
 Several dams were built along the way preventing the water from flowing into the Gaza Strip which otherwise would have provided a valuable source of water to be used for irrigation and for compensation for the lost pumped-out water.
 There are no known figures of the amount of water this wadi brings, but it would have been a great help to the irrigation in the middle zone of Gaza.

 Note, of course, the words “the middle zone of Gaza.”
 Recall also that both Press TV reports, from 2010 and 2012, described the flooding as occurring in the central area of Gaza.
 Hearken back also to the announcement by Shanti this past December 13, as reported by Ma’an:

 He warned that residential areas within the Gaza Valley would be flooding within the coming hours.

-Flooding in central Gaza, and the opening of dams there, is also mentioned in this report, posted December 15, from the Palestine Information Center:
+Flooding in central Gaza, and the opening of dams there, is also mentioned in this report, posted on December 15, from the Palestine Information Center:

-GAZA, (PIC)– Hundreds of houses in central Gaza Strip were flooded as the Israeli occupation forces (IOF) on Saturday afternoon opened the earth dams east of the town of Wadi Salaqa in Deir al-Balah.
+GAZA, (PIC)– Hundreds of houses in the central Gaza Strip were flooded as the Israeli occupation forces (IOF) on Saturday afternoon opened the earth dams east of the town of Wadi Salaqa in Deir al-Balah.

-The IOF established many earth dams east of the Gaza Strip to collect rainwater to use it; however in case the levels of water increase they open these dams and water flows to Gaza.
+The IOF established many earth dams east of the Gaza Strip to collect rainwater to use it; however in case the levels of water increase they open these dams and water flow to Gaza.